FAQ and Troubleshooting#

 The short answer is: “yes, but…”

-The longer answer is that OGGM has been designed to work with all the world’s glaciers, and calibrated only on a few hundreds of them (and that’s only the mass-balance model…).
-We are quite confident that OGGM provides reasonable global estimates of glacier mass-balance and glacier change: this is a result of the law of large numbers, assuming that the uncertainty for each single glacier can be large but random and Gaussian.
+The longer answer is that OGGM has been designed to work with all the world’s glaciers and calibrated as well as we can, but with publicly available global datasets.
+We are quite confident that OGGM provides reasonable global estimates of glacier mass balance and glacier change: this is a result of the law of large numbers, assuming that the uncertainty for each single glacier can be large but random and Gaussian.

 Can I use OGGM to simulate long-term glacier evolution?#

 It depends what you mean by “long-term”: at centennial time scales, probably, yes.
 At millennial time scales, maybe.
 At glacial time scales, probably not.
 The major issue we have to face with OGGM is that it uses a “glacier-centric” approach: it can simulate the mountain glaciers and ice-caps we know from contemporary inventories, but it cannot simulate glaciers which existed before but have disappeared today.

 Also, if glaciers grow into large ice complexes and ice caps, the flowline assumption becomes much less valid than for typical valley glaciers found today.
-For these situations, fully distributed models like PISM are more appropriate.
+For these situations, fully distributed models like IGM or PISM are more appropriate.

 We are currently in the process of testing and tuning OGGM for post-LIA simulations in the Alps.
 Reach out if you would like to know more about our progress.

 I have a question about OGGM, can we talk about it per email/phone?#

 Thanks for your interest in OGGM!
 Usually, we prefer to keep usage questions on github issues so that everybody can learn from all questions and their answers.
 You can also join our Slack discussion channel if you want a more interactive forum.
 Keep in touch with us per email if you’d like to join, we are a very open community!